 • Join Now

-Searching with metadata is the most efficient way to find any image, or a bunch of images, within your Lightroom Catalog.
+• Lightroom’s powerful metadata search tools are the most efficient way to find any image in your Catalog.

 Collections are a way to group images together for a specific purpose.
 You could create a collection of your favorite photos, for example, and then use these images in one of Classic’s other Modules to create a printed book or a slideshow.

-Collections are not file storage locations.
-This is a critical distinction and one that many Classic users do not understand.
-Because Collections only exist within your Lightroom Catalog, you can use this feature to group photos together without moving any of your files from one place to another on your hard drive.
+Collections are not file storage locations—this is a critical distinction that many users do not understand.
+Because Collections are virtual groupings that only exist within your Lightroom Catalog, you can use this feature to organize and access photos for projects without changing their location on your hard drive.
+In addition, a single image can be part of an unlimited number of Collections.

 Unlock Focusphotoschool Course Banner